una-ada/anarchy.website/supplements/pronouns.md

         them as such.

     The list is taken from the [Wikipedia page on third-person pronouns][2], and as such may be incomplete.
+A more complete list of proposals throughout history can be found in [A Chronology of Gender-Neutral and Nonbinary Pronouns][13] from _What's Your Pronoun?: Beyond He and She_, or a similar but shorter list from the same author, Dennis Baron, "[The Epicene
+    Pronouns: A Chronology of the Word That Failed][14]" ([alt][15])

 [^5]:   <https://pronoun.is/yo>